Iran: Investigators, rescue teams work at site of Ukrainian passenger plane crash

 Subscribe to our channel! rupt.ly/subscribe

 NO Access Israel Media/Persian Language TV Stations Outside Iran/Strictly No Access BBC Persian/VOA Persian/Manoto-1 TV/Iran International.
-Mandatory credit: Iranian State TV
+Mandatory credit: Iranian State T

+Rescue teams and investigators were deployed to the crash site of a Ukrainian passenger plane near Tehran on Wednesday.
+Iranian state TV said no survivors were found after the Boeing 737-800 of the Ukraine International Airlines crashed near Parand shortly after taking off from Imam Khomeini airport, killing more than 170 passengers and crew.
+The incident came just hours after Iran launched an attack on US bases in Iraq but there was no confirmation whether the incident is linked to the confrontation.

 Contact: [email protected]